 The study found that foraging behavior was triggered in anchovies by the smell of plastic.
 Olfaction, or the sense of smell is an extremely important sense for all marine animals.
-For example, sharks can smell even the tiniest traces of blood across long distance, which helps them to find their prey.
+For example, sharks can smell even the tiniest traces of blood across a long distance.
+This helps them to find their prey.
 Salmon use olfaction to navigate up river.
 In other words, fish use smell in many behaviors, such as foraging, homing, mating, and migrating.

 The experiment and its extraordinary outcome

-This key study – fish eating plastic is both an eye-opener and a saddening discovery, as it means that fish maybe eating plastic because they wanted to, and not by accident as it was previously thought.
+This key study – fish eating plastic is both an eye-opener and a saddening discovery.
+It means that fish may be eating plastic because they wanted to.
+This means that they are not eating it by accident as it was previously thought.
 And when we eat that fish, we are also at risk, as our bodies too might absorb the plastic accumulated in the fish.

 Albatross and sea turtles also are eating plastic